MWRA online - home

 To monitor lead levels, MWRA and your local water department test tap water in up to twenty-five homes in each community.

-Lead results for the entire system and for each community are complied by MWRA, with an average of 440 samples taken for the entire system.
+Lead results for the entire system and for each community are compiled by MWRA, with an average of 440 samples taken for the entire system.
 The regulations require that a system our size – serving over 2 million people – take only 100 samples.
 New York City, with around 5 times as many customers, takes only 100 samples.

 We have agreed with our state regulators at the Department of Environmental Protection to uniformly sample more than 4 times as many homes across the service area to get a better idea of how our corrosion control treatment is working.